jbangdev/jbang-jupyter-runner/docs/DEPENDENCIES.md

 dependencies = []  # No runtime dependencies!
 ```

-This means users can install with just `pip install jupyter-jbang-runner` without any extra packages.
+This means users can install with just `pip install jbang-jupyter-runner` without any extra packages.

 ### Build Dependencies (pyproject.toml)